 - In the left-side navigation pane, choose .

-On the namespace list page, select Region then click Create Namespace in the upper-right corner.
+- On the Microservice Namespace page, click Create Namespace in the upper-right corner.

-In the Create Namespace dialog box, set the Name, Namespace ID and the description, then click OK.
+- In the Create Namespace dialog box, configure the namespace parameters and click Create.